10Nico17/Deep_RL_Assignments_CS285/README.md

 our SAC agent

 Learn Policy:

+Observation Space: Box(-inf, inf, (21,), float64)
+Action Space: Box(-1.0, 1.0, (6,), float32)
+discrete:  False

 <img src="hw4/images/SACagent.png" width="800px">

+1. The policy network (actor) generates actions based on the current state ss.
+Network structure of the actor:
+Input: The current state ss, which consists of 21 dimensions (in_features=21).
+Output: The output has 12 dimensions (out_features=12), which represents the parameters of a Gaussian policy:
+6 values for the means of the actions.
+6 values for the standard deviations of the actions This means that the actor generates a probability distribution for the actions, and an action is chosen by sampling from this distribution.

+2. Critics (Q-value networks) evaluate the quality of state-action pairs (s,a) by calculating the Q-value, which indicates the expected future reward.
+Network structure of the critics:
+There are two Q-value networks (double Q-learning) to avoid overfitting and provide more stable updates.
+Input: The combination of states s (21 dimensions) and action a (6 dimensions), totalling 27 dimensions (in_features=27).
+Output: A single scalar (out_features=1) giving the Q-value for the given state-action pair (s,a).

+3. The Target Critics are copies of the two Q-value networks.
+They are used to perform more stable updates by using the soft target update mechanism. θtarget←τ⋅θcritic+(1-τ)⋅θtarget θtarget←τ⋅θcritic+(1-τ)⋅θtarget

 <pre style="font-size: 16px; font-weight: bold; width: 800px;">
 python cs285/scripts/run_hw4.py -cfg experiments/mpc/halfcheetah_mbpo.yaml --sac_config_file experiments/sac/halfcheetah_clipq.yaml
 </pre>

 The different settings (Model-Free SAC, Dyna, MBPO) differ in how and from where the training data originates.

 1. (grey) Model-free SAC baseline: no additional rollouts from the learned model.
 Model-Free SAC Baseline: SAC agent is trained directly on real interactions with the environment.The replay buffer of the SAC agent only contains real observations, actions and rewards.
 There is no additional use of learnt models